-The programme is implemented in thirteen African countries and its aim is to enhance energy security.
+The programme is implemented in fifteen African countries and its aim is to enhance energy security.
 It also seeks to improve energy efficiency, helping to mitigate climate change.

 The programme funds various projects relating to renewable energy and energy efficiency.
 Funding is provided mainly for projects carried out by private companies but civil society organisations’ projects have been supported, too.
 The projects to which funding is given are selected through an open call for proposals.
 In the selection of projects for funding, special attention is paid to the quality of projects and to the opportunity of transferring the lessons learnt in the course of the project to other energy sector projects in the region.

 Finland is the lead donor of the EEP S&EA.
-The UK and Austria are other major providers of funding.
-Phase II of the programme was be completed at the end of 2017 and Phase II starts in 2018.
+The Nordic Development Fund, UK and Austria are other major providers of funding.
+Phase III of the programme starts in 2018.

-More information about projects funded under the programme, including about the achievements that have been attained, can be read in English here.
+More information about projects funded under the programme, including about the achievements that have been attained.

-Regional projects under way in 2017, which Finland funds by over EUR million:
+Regional projects under way in 2018, which Finland funded by over EUR million:

-- Energy and Environment Partnership Programme in Southern and East Africa (EEP S&EA) in 13 countries.
+- Energy and Environment Partnership Programme in Southern and East Africa (EEP S&EA) in 15 countries.
 The EEP Programme has its own programme organisation.
-Finland’s support for Phase II of the EEP Programme in 2013–2017 was EUR 12.5 million.
+Finland’s support for Phase III of the EEP Programme in 2018–2022 is EUR 15 million.